isfegu/musket/README.md

 #### Turso

-To contribute to the Turso destination, you must:
+The requirements to contribute to the Turso destination are:

 1. [Create a Turso account](https://app.turso.tech).
 2. [Install Turso CLI](https://docs.turso.tech/quickstart).